jayhenley44/Software-Carpentry-Final-Project-R-J/README.md

 - Portfolio page showcasing my past projects.
 - Blog page for sharing my thoughts and experiences.
-- Contact page with a form for users to contact me.
+- Contact page (was going to have a form for users to contact me)
 - Integration with a SQLite database for managing blog posts.
 - Responsive design for mobile and desktop devices.